feddelegrand7/ralger/README.md

 #> # ... with 40 more rows
 ```

-Note that all columns we’ll have the *character* class.
+Note that all columns will be of *character* class.
 You’ll need to
 convert them according to your needs.
 Finally, I appreciate any
 feedback, please reach out or DM at
 [ihaddadenfodil](https://twitter.com/IhaddadenFodil).